 If you have a question that is not covered below, please contact us.

-Most of our courses are held at the Danubius Hotel, Central London near to St Johns Wood station (Jubilee underground line) or Baker Street station (Bakerloo, Metropolitan, Circle and Hammersmith and City underground lines).
+Any face to face courses will almost certainly be held at the Danubius Hotel, Central London near to St Johns Wood station (Jubilee underground line), Baker Street station (Bakerloo, Metropolitan, Circle and Hammersmith and City underground lines) or Marylebone station (Chiltern Railways line or Bakerloo undergroung line).
 The full address is:

 Tel: 020 7722 7722

 Most of our courses run between 9.30 and 5.45 (we aim for 5.30).
 We ask attendees to arrive 15 minutes beforehand on the first day for registration.
 Some of our longer / more advanced NLP courses end around 6.30 – we will confirm the timings when you book.